Upcoming Trips: Dave Alvin's West of the West 2018

 - Includes hotel accommodations in Los Angeles on 10/6, Chicago on 10/11.

-- Solo travelers will be assigned berth space.
-Solo travelers desiring "Roomette" accommodations please purchase $600 add-on.
-Click here to purchase upgrade.
+- Solo travelers desiring "Roomette" accommodations will need to purchase $600 add-on.

 - Includes hotel accommodations in Los Angeles on 10/6, and Chicago on 10/11.

-- Solo travelers will be assigned berth space.
-Solo travelers desiring "Roomette" accommodations please purchase $300 add-on.
-Click here to purchase upgrade.
+- Solo travelers desiring "Roomette" accommodations will need to purchase $300 add-on.

-- Solo travelers will be assigned berth space.
-Solo travelers desiring "Roomette" accommodations please purchase $300 add-on.
-Click here to purchase upgrade.
+- Solo travelers desiring "Roomette" accommodations will need to purchase $300 add-on.

-- Does not include Chicago hotel, but hotel rooms can be purchased at our group rate as an add-on (link will be posted as soon as hotel contract is set).
+- Does not include Chicago hotel on 10/11, but hotel rooms can be purchased at our group rate : Purchase here

 - Pay all at once for maximum savings (2% off regular prices).

-- Pay your deposit now, then either pay balance within 14 days or set up a monthly automatic credit card payment.
+- Pay a $300 per person deposit now, then either pay balance within 14 days or speak with us about a payment plan

 TRAVEL INSURANCEWe highly recommend purchasing travel insurance for your trip.
 By purchasing through this link to Squaremouth (an aggregator where various insurance company policies can be compared at no additional cost to you), we receive a small commission (about five percent).
 This helps us keep our trips as affordable as possible.
 On virtually every trip we have someone who needs to cancel at the last minute due to injury or illness, family emergency, or any number of unexpected circumstances.
 Those who had purchased the trip insurance were disappointed to be missing the trip, but very relieved that they were not losing all the funds they had paid us, the airlines, hotels, and others.
 Those who did not purchase the trip insurance were really, really, sad to lose a train trip and a bunch of money too.
 We'd hate to see you be one of those people, which is why we stress the importance of trip insurance.
 Really, truly, we think it is worth it.